|Jewish Life Cycle|

 What is a tallit?

-Most tallitot (alternative plural: talleisim) have a neckband, called an Atarah, which most often has the blessing one recites when donning the tallit, embroidered across it.
+Most talitot (alternative plural: talleisim) have a neckband, called an Atarah, which most often has the blessing one recites when donning the talit, embroidered across it.

 Why wear a tallit?